-Under the 2015 PIL, a requirement to form a joint venture with an Angolan partner applied to investments in the oil and gas, mining, security, civil aviation, media, fishery, electricity and water, hotels and tourism, transportation and logistics, civil construction, telecommunications, IT, insurance and media sectors.
-This requirement ended under the 2018 PIL for electricity and water, hotels and tourism, transportation and logistics, civil construction, telecommunications, IT, insurance and media sectors, within which foreign investors are now allowed to establish businesses wholly owned by them.
+Under Angolan law, a requirement to form a joint venture with an Angolan partner used to apply only to investment in the oil and gas, mining, security, civil aviation, media and fishery sectors.
+The 2015 PIL has extended this requirement to other economic sectors, including the electricity and water, hotels and tourism, transportation and logistics, civil construction, telecommunications, IT, insurance and media sectors.
+Angolan companies or citizens must hold no less than 35 per cent. of the joint venture's share capital and shall participate in the management of the company, both of which must be reflected in the articles of association and in any shareholders' agreements relating to the relevant venture.